 Export to Turkey

-Providing a centuries-old bridge between Europe and Asia, Turkey is developing with more than just a hint of Eastern promise.
-With the 17th largest economy in the world, it is one of the most attractive and dynamic overseas markets for British goods and services.
-In 2017, Turkey’s growth rate is at 6.1 per cent.
-The Turkish economy grew 11.1 percent year-on-year in the third quarter of 2017, accelerating sharply from an upwardly revised 5.4 percent expansion in the previous three-month period and beating market expectations of 10 percent.
-It was the strongest pace of expansion since the third quarter of 2011, boosted by household consumption, fixed investment, exports and government spending.
+Providing a centuries-old bridge between Europe and Asia, Turkey is one of the fastest growing economies in the OECD.
+With the 18th largest economy in the world, it is one of the most attractive and dynamic overseas markets for British goods and services.
+In 2023, Turkey’s growth rate was 4.5 percent, boosted by household consumption, fixed investment, exports and government spending.

-With a population of 80 million and a well-educated and young workforce, the country is already a member of the EU Customs Union and is negotiating hard for full membership.
-However, it faces geo-political pressures with its neighbours including Syria and Iraq.
+With a population of 86 million, and a young, well-educated workforce, the country is already a member of the EU Customs Union and has been in negotiations with the EU about potential membership, though these have been long and difficult.

-The key export opportunities for British companies are in technology, financial and professional services, smart cities, ICT, advanced engineering, retail and consumer goods, oil and gas sectors.
+The key export opportunities for British companies are in: technology; automotive; telecoms; financial and professional services; smart cities; ICT; advanced engineering; retail and consumer goods; the oil and gas sector.

-Selecting distributors, partners and identifying investment opportunities does require in depth knowledge of the Business culture and potential risks.
-Although much less of a risk due to compliance with EU rules and legislation, Bribery, corruption and fraud still need to be considered in Turkey in order not to compromise the UK’s far-reaching UK Bribery Act 2010, which imposes stiff penalties on firms found guilty of corrupt practices – even if they are unaware of it.
-Businesses need to be vigilant in the early stages of their market entry strategies and seek advice and guidance from your Chamber Associate member in Turkey (The British Chamber of Commerce Turkey) who can provide a range of services including Due Diligence.
+Selecting distributors, partners and identifying investment opportunities does require in-depth knowledge of local business culture and potential risks.
+As always, businesses should take great care not to act in contravention of the UK’s far-reaching UK Bribery Act 2010, which imposes stiff penalties on firms found guilty of corrupt practices, even if they are undertaken unwittingly.
+Businesses need to be vigilant in the early stages of their market entry strategies, and seek advice and guidance from The British Chamber of Commerce Turkey who can provide a range of services, including due diligence.

 Chamber International's partner, The British Chamber of Commerce Turkey, provides full support for UK companies interested in exploring Turkey.